Japanese in Hawaii: Annexation of Hawaii by the United States

 The political environment shifted with the onset of a new era known as the Hawaiian Revolutions.
 In 1887 the settlers ended absolute rule by the king by forcing him to accept the Bayonet Constitution and agreeing to constitutional government with a powerful parliament.
 The new constitution gave voting rights only for Hawaiians, Americans, and Europeans, and thus denied rights for Japanese and other Asians.
 The Japanese commissioner worked to pressure the Kingdom to restore the rights of Japanese by amending the constitution.
 In 1893 the Hawaiian Monarchy was overthrown, Tokyo responded by appointing Captain Tōgō Heihachirō to command the Japanese naval activities in Hawaii.
-The HIJMS Naniwa was sent immediately to Hawaii to rendezvous with the HIJMS Kongō which had been on a training mission.
+The Naniwa was sent immediately to Hawaii to rendezvous with the Kongō which had been on a training mission.

 Captain Tōgō had previously been a guest of Kalākaua, and returned to Hawaii to denounce the overthrow of Queen Lydia Liliʻuokalani, sister and successor to the late king and conduct “gunboat diplomacy”.
 Tōgō refused to salute the Provisional Government by not flying the flag of the Republic.
 He refused to recognize the new regime, encouraged the British ship HMS Garnet to do the same and protested the overthrow.
 The Japanese commissioner eventually stopped Tōgō from continuing his protest, believing it would undo his work at restoring rights to Japanese.
 Katō Kanji wrote in hindsight that he had regretted they had not protested harder and should have recruited the British in the protest.

 The continued presence of the Japanese Navy and Japan's opposition to the overthrow led to a concern that Japan might use military force to restore Liliʻuokalani to her throne as a Japanese puppet.
 Anti-Japanese sentiment heightened.